Zuccotto of English Trifle

 Steps

-• First, prepare the two creams, with some advance so they have time to cool down.
+• First of all prepare the two creams well in advance so they have time to cool.

-Follow the recipe for the eggless cream and let it cool.
+Follow the recipe for the egg-free pastry cream and let it cool.

-Follow the recipe for the eggless chocolate cream and let it cool.
+Follow the recipe for the egg-free chocolate cream and let it cool.

-For those who wish to use custard, here at this link is my classic recipe.
-In this case, to make the zuccotto, you need to prepare a double dose of cream, then divide it and add about 50 g of chopped dark chocolate (quantity can be modified as desired) to one half (immediately, while it’s hot).
+For those who wish to use classic pastry cream, here at this link is my classic recipe.
+In that case, to assemble the zuccotto prepare a double quantity of cream, then divide it and add to one half (while it is still hot) about 50 g of chopped dark chocolate (amount can be adjusted to taste).
 Stir to melt the chocolate, then let it cool.

-I eyeball the water-alchermes proportion, approximately two-thirds alchermes and one-third water.
-The quantity of alchermes I listed in the ingredients is indicative, I usually prepare the soaking without weighing anything and then make more as needed.
+☝ For the water-to-Alchermes ratio I go by eye, roughly two thirds Alchermes and one third water.
+The amount of Alchermes listed in the ingredients is indicative; I usually prepare the soaking liquid without measuring, and if it’s not enough I make more as needed.

-👉 Not everyone dilutes alchermes, some use it pure because they prefer a more alcoholic trifle (obviously if the dessert is not intended for children) or they dilute it with other spirits like brandy, rum, or sassolino (an anise-flavored liqueur).
-Some dilute alchermes with sugar water or a syrup obtained by boiling water and sugar.
+πŸ‘‰ Not everyone dilutes the Alchermes; some use it undiluted because they prefer a more alcoholic zuppa inglese (obviously if the dessert is not for children) or dilute it with other liqueurs such as brandy, rum or sassolino (an anise liqueur).
+Others dilute Alchermes with sugared water or a syrup made by boiling water and sugar.

-😊 I prefer to dilute it with water, pure and simple water, otherwise the dessert turns out too strong (i.e., too alcoholic) or too sweet.
+😊 I prefer to dilute it with plain water, otherwise the dessert tastes too strong (i.e., too alcoholic) or too sweet.

-After soaking the ladyfingers, arrange them in the mold covering the bottom and sides.
+After soaking the ladyfingers, arrange them in the mold covering the bottom and the sides.

 zuccotto of English trifle cream layer